Finding a Community Partner

 Note: These organizations are not affiliated with or controlled by Stanford University or the Haas Center for Public Service.
 Information or references to unaffiliated organizations are provided as a courtesy to students.
 Such references are not intended to, nor do they constitute, an endorsement of the referenced organizations by Stanford University or the Haas Center for Public Service.
 Students are solely responsible for evaluating the suitability of the organization for the proposed project and for evaluating the safety of the environment in which the student will be traveling and/or working and for taking appropriate precautions.

 Before you begin making phone calls, identify what you have to offer in terms of knowledge, experience, skills, and interests.
 Develop a brief “elevator pitch” about yourself and what you would ideally like to do.
 Do your homework about the organizations you are contacting, studying their website and printed materials.
-Consider attending a BEAM resume workshop or scheduling an appointment in Handshake so that you can attach a well-edited resume to any email inquiries.
+Consider attending a Stanford Career Education resume workshop or scheduling an appointment in Handshake so that you can attach a well-edited resume to any email inquiries.

 Start early; be persistent and responsive